 How will you celebrate the solstice and all that extra daylight?
-Here are 10 ideas from the editors—plus, some "summer essentials" from our Almanac.com General Store!
+Here are 10 ideas from the editors and from our online General Store:

 - Go fishin': We love to get out on the water.
 Consult our free Best Days for Fishing chart—plus, tackle-box and bait tips.

-- Camp: Plan a camp-out to enjoy the great outdoors whether it's a tent in the backyard or a cabin in the woods!
-Check out the camping store page for some fun ideas.
+- Camp: Plan a camp-out to enjoy the great outdoors.
 Don't forget the best natural insect repellent on Earth to enjoy the outdoors in peace.

 - Listen to songbirds: We love our feathered friends.
 Attact birds to your garden with our beautiful bird feeders.

 - Get pampered.
-Midsummer Day, near the solstice, was said to make old people look younger.
-It was also thought that walking barefoot in the dew would keep one's skin from getting chapped.
-Summer certainly does cure the winter dries.
-You can also check out popular gardener's lotions and fisherman's soaps to soften calloused working hands.
-There's even an "annulment of time" rejuvenating cream!
+Midsummer Day, near the solstice, was said to make old people look younger; walking barefoot in the dew kept skin from getting chapped.

 Let the light in!
-With all this extra daylight, hang one of our gorgeous suncatchers or decorative accents for your window or porch.
-Here is the Almanac suncatcher, shot in our town of Dublin, NH, against the backdrop of Dublin Lake.
+With all this extra daylight, hang one of our gorgeous suncatchers for your window or porch.

-- Read a book.
-Temperatures rise and lazy days ensue.
-Relax on the beach or the porch and read up on gardening tips, natural health, and more.
+- Temperatures rise and lazy days ensue.
+Relax and read a book!
 See our great books and guides.